EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2018-06-20-laravel-testing-models.md

 {% endhighlight %}

 Our test creates 5 articles with 0 views, another article with 100 views and the most viewed article with 200 views.
+It checks if the method *Articke::mostViewed()* returns the same id as the most viewed article.

 ## Running the test and adjusting the model based on the results.

-Run phpunit.
+Now we run phpunit:

 {% highlight bash %}
 phpunit tests/Integration/ArticleTest